-- Fasteners shall be long enough to penetrate into the solid wood sheathing at least 3/4" or all the way through. - 30.
-Nails shall be driven flush but not so that the nail head crushes the wood.
-They shall be placed approximately 3/4" to 1" from the side edges of the shakes/shingles and approximately 1 1/2" above the butt line of the following course.
+Fasteners shall be long enough to penetrate into the solid wood sheathing at least 3/4" or all the way through.

-- Each Certi-label roof shake/shingle shall be secured with two full-driven, corrosion-resistant fasteners.
+- 30. Nails shall be driven flush but not so that the nail head crushes the wood.
+They shall be placed approximately 3/4" to 1" from the side edges of the shakes/shingles and approximately 1 1/2" above the butt line of the following course. - 31.
+Each Certi-label® roof shake/shingle shall be secured with two full-driven, corrosionresistant fasteners.
 (Specify size and type.) - 32.
-Ensure that fasteners used are accepted by your local Building Official.
+Ensure that fasteners used are accepted by your local building code official.